 - Final official transcripts from previously attended colleges and/or universities;

 - Physical examination form;

 - Immunization records as outlined on the physical examination form;

 - Criminal background check and drug screen;

-- Certification Form for OPP Lab Participation and Health and Technical Standards
+- Certification Form for Participation and Health and Technical Standards

 - Record Release Form

 - Signed matriculation agreement;

-LECOM reserves the right to rescind the acceptance or make acceptance contingent on the student entering an alcohol or drug treatment program if:
+LECOM reserves the right to rescind the acceptance or make acceptance contingent on the student entering an alcohol or drug treatment program if:A prospective student has failed to properly disclose a drug or alcohol incident during the admissions process; or

-- A prospective student has failed to properly disclose a drug or alcohol incident during the admissions process; or - A prospective student fails the required pre-matriculation drug and alcohol test; or - A prospective student is involved in a drug or alcohol incident following completion of the application for admission completion of all academic requirements, including completion of the Immunization Status Report and immunity to all diseases as outlined in the report, and payment of tuition, fees, and other charges to LECOM.
+- A prospective student fails the required pre-matriculation drug and alcohol test; or - A prospective student is involved in a drug or alcohol incident following completion of the application for admission

+Attendance at orientation is mandatory for first year students.
+Matriculation is subject to satisfactory completion of all academic requirements, including completion of the Immunization Status Report and immunity to all diseases as outlined in the report, and payment of tuition, fees and other charges to LECOM.
 Background checks and drug screen must be completed prior to matriculation.